Types of operator licence

 Apply for a licence

-The law requires the Department for Infrastructure to be satisfied that goods vehicle operators have enough financial resources to run their businesses and maintain their vehicles properly.
+By law, the Department for Infrastructure (DfI) must be satisfied that goods vehicle operators have enough financial resources to run their businesses and maintain their vehicles properly.

 Standard Operator’s Licence